 - 2 cloves garlic crushed and finely chopped

 - Heat up the olive oil in a large frying pan or skillet placed over medium heat.
 Add the onion (finely chopped) the peppers (diced or cut julienne), garlic (crushed and finely chopped), cumin powder and ⅔ of a teaspoon of salt.
 Cook for 5-6 minutes stirring occasionally.
 Add a drizzle of water to avoid frying.

 - When the onions and peppers have become soft, add the tomato juice or passata, bring to a gentle simmer and cook for a further 10 minutes until you have a thick sauce.
 Taste for seasoning.
 Add some freshly ground pepper too.

 - Make six little dips in the sauce.
 Gently break the eggs and carefully pour each egg into its own dip.
 Do the same with all eggs.

 - Simmer gently for 8–10 minutes, until the egg whites are set but the yolks are still runny (you can cover the pan with a lid if you wish to speed up the process).

-- Remove from fire, sprinkle the freshly chopped herbs ( parsley or cilantro/coriander) allow to rest a little and serve with some nice rustic or pita bread.
+- Remove from fire, sprinkle the freshly chopped herbs ( parsley or cilantro/coriander), let it rest for a little and serve with some nice rustic or pita bread.
 Add some yoghurt or labneh and/or a sprinkle of feta cheese crumbs.
 Amazing!